gomorpheus/morpheus-docs/release_notes/current.rst

 - Reports: "All" placeholder text removed from Tenant filter on Reports
 - Roles: Fixed an issue where Global Access set to "None" on the Group Permissions tab was not working correctly
 - Roles: Fixed Persona tab config not cloning when copying a Role
+- Roles: Fixed an issue where users with "view" permission on "Backup" were shown delete options for failed executions
 - SCAP Scans: Fixed a display issue for SCAP scan results
+- Service Plans: Fixed an issue causing service plan names not to refresh after a reconfigure
+- Storage: Fixed storage bucket duplication for public clouds
 - Tags: Fixed ``Null`` Tags causing ``Provisioning > Instances`` to throw Permission Denied
 - Tags: Tags created from Option Types with Export as Tag enabled can now be deleted
 - Tasks: The ``help_block`` under the Additional Packages field on a Python Task now shows a correct syntax example